This is all of the information you need to know about mass flow meters.

 Chapter One – What is a Mass Flow Meter?

-Mass flow meters measure the volume or mass of a gas or liquid passing through a system at a specific point in the flow system.
+A mass flow meter is a way of measuring the volume or mass of a gas or liquid passing through a system at a specific point in the flow system.
 They are used to measure linear, nonlinear, mass, and volumetric flow rates.
 The names given to mass flow meters depend on the industry that uses them and include flow gauge, flow indicator, liquid meter, or flow rate sensor.
 Mass flow meters have replaced other forms of flow rate measurement because of their accuracy, precision, and resolution of flow measurement.

 The two main categories of mass flow meters are volumetric and mass, which differ in how they measure flow and show their readings.
 Volumetric flow meters measure the volume of a liquid, while mass flow meters measure its mass.